cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 #### Manage Jira workflow transitions

-> ⚠️ The **Integration Builder**-based Jira Cloud integration is recommended over the native Jira Cloud integration.
-It offers the ability to automatically update the status of your Jira Cloud issues when the corresponding pentest finding changes.
-However, configuring Jira workflow transitions is necessary for this functionality.
+> ⚠️ The **Integration Builder**-based Jira Cloud integration has more capabilities than the native Jira Cloud integration.
+It offers the ability to automatically update the status of your Jira Cloud issues when the state of the corresponding pentest finding changes.
+Configuring Jira workflow transitions is necessary for this functionality.
 Without a transition, the Jira issue status cannot be programmatically altered.
-Reference the official Jira Cloud documentation on [adding a new transition to a workflow](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows/#Adding-a-transition-to-a-workflow) for more details.
+Reference the official Jira Cloud documentation regarding [adding a new transition to a workflow](https://support.atlassian.com/jira-cloud-administration/docs/work-with-issue-workflows/#Adding-a-transition-to-a-workflow) for more details.

 Modify the example Jira workflow by adding the following workflow transitions: